lue-bird/elm-linear-direction/contribute.md

 ## What you can do

-- add new modules like `LinearDirection.List` or add to existing ones
+- add new modules like `LinearDirection.Dict` or add to existing ones
 - share your thoughts

 ### Summary Guide